 Your debit and credit card information

 If you use your credit or debit card to donate to us, buy something or pay for a registration online or over the phone, we will ensure that this is done securely and in accordance with the Payment Card Industry Data Security Standard.
-Find out more information about PCI DSS standards.
+You can find out more information about PCI DSS standards by clicking here.

 We do not store your credit or debit card details at all, following the completion of your transaction.
 All card details and validation codes are securely destroyed once the payment or donation has been processed.
 Only staff authorised and trained to process payments will be able to see your card details.